U.S. flag

 Learn more about OA's organizational structure.

-TIGTA’s Office of Investigations (OI) has the unique responsibility to conduct investigations that proactively and reactively protect the Department of the Treasury’s ability to collect revenue owed to the Federal Government.
-In order to achieve this, OI administers investigative programs that protect the integrity of Federal tax administration and detect and prevent fraud and other misconduct within IRS programs.
+TIGTA’s Office of Investigations (OI) has the unique responsibility to conduct investigations that protect the Department of the Treasury’s ability to collect revenue owed to the Federal Government.
+OI administers investigative programs that protect the integrity of Federal tax administration and detect and prevent fraud and other misconduct within IRS programs.
 This includes investigating allegations of criminal violations and administrative misconduct by IRS employees, as well as protecting the IRS against external attempts to corrupt or threaten its employees.

 Learn more about OI's organizational structure and investigative mission.